shawa84326/SoundTransit/README.md

 The **Elevator Cleaning Robot** is designed to be a mobile robot capable of:

-- **Task Execution**: Performing cleaning tasks such as scrubbing floors and suctioning dirt.
+- **Task Execution**: Performing cleaning tasks such as scrubbing floors and suctioning dirt(Not in this phase).
 - **Elevator Interaction**: Entering and exiting elevators through teleop, ensuring that the cleaning process is robust and faster.

 ## Hardware Requirements